 In fact, even negative experience can be a good sign.
 Justin Gray, CEO and chief marketing evangelist of LeadMD, told VentureBeat: "If the candidate has been through failure, it means they tried something big.
 It means they had the wherewithal to get some power, the curiosity to go somewhere with that power, the leadership to get people invested in the project, and the chutzpah to try something crazy."

-This is one of the most important characteristics of a successful marketer in 2017.
+This is one of the most important characteristics of a successful marketer today.
 The industry is always changing, so hiring someone incredibly talented is no use if their mentality doesn't evolve with the wider world.
 Hubspot agrees that adaptability is therefore a key sign of a great marketing hire.

 Spotting the most adaptable candidate is not always simple, of course.
 This is mainly something to find out about in interviews, although you might be able to spot it on a CV.
 Maybe your candidate's previous role was an ever-evolving one, in which they had to take on a large number of different responsibilities over time, for example.